plantae-tecnologies/plantae-filter/README.md

 | data-pl-all-text   | Text when all items are selected | `data-pl-all-text="Todos"`       |
 | data-pl-empty-text | Text when no item is selected    | `data-pl-empty-text="Selecione"` |

+> They can also be specified in the custom element `plantae-filter` without the `data-pl-` prefix.
 ---

 ## Public API